openstack/oslo-specs/specs/kilo/oslo-middleware-healthcheck.rst

       disable_by_file = oslo.middleware.healthcheck:DisableByFileHealthcheck

-The 'DisableByFileHealthcheck' extention will return if the 'disable_by_file_path' file is missing:
+The 'DisableByFileHealthcheck' extension will return if the 'disable_by_file_path' file is missing:

 .. code-block:: python